simbo1905/prequel/README.md

   })
 ```

-The background threads are a threadpool within DatabaseConfigObservable sized to match the DatabaseConfig db connection pool max size.
-This is exposed as database.jdbcSchedular or database.jdbcThreadPool
+The background threads are a threadpool exposed as ```database.jdbcThreadPool``` which is sized to match the DatabaseConfig db connection pool max size.

 Don't forget to shutdown the background threadpool when you are done with: